Unleash Your Creativity

 1. The Immersive Experience...(Intensive Residential)

-The Immersive Retreats aim to curate a space which encourages focus and flow – an environment in which to immerse in learning and to nurture the dormant innate musicality and motor-neurone capabilities that we all enjoy, and which can be easily awoken with regular training.
-Engage in some serious bit-between-teeth skill-building, accompanied & encouraged by others of like mind engaged similarly beside you.
+The Immersive Retreats aim to curate a space which encourages focus and flow – a place to immerse in learning and explore your dormant musicality and innate motor-neurone capabilities, both of which are easily awoken with simple regular training.
+This is somewhere to engage in some serious bit-between-teeth skill-building, accompanied & encouraged by others of like mind engaged similarly beside you.

 The retreats are for now based near where I live with my wife and 3 boys, in the Occitanie Region of southern France – Mirepoix, the Ariege – a medieval market town with the Pyrenees as backdrop, and which has a 15th century central “place” (town-square) offering a selection of cafes, bars, shops and restaurants.
 This will be an intensive but balanced learning experience, with the day shared strategically between practice, workshops, theory, discussion and relaxation/rejuvenation.
 At the heart of the experience lies the question how best organise/manage our time/selves so as to maximise attention and concentration, and by so doing optimise for the thrill of progress.